Wesmania/vish/README.md

 ## Core features

 Vish leverages fish's modal key binding mechanism to provide vim-style leader-prefixed shortcuts.
-All vish commands start with a leader key - at the moment it's hardcoded to be an `\e'` escape sequence, so you can bind it to any free key in your favourite terminal emulator.
+All vish commands start with a leader key - by default an `\e'` sequence, overridable by contents of a `_VISH_ESCAPE` variable.

 ### Registers